Content

 Either way, the most important thing about the server is that it must be located in the EU.
 This is how you can be sure that all PII data is filtered before you send it to any other service.

 Based on our experience, server-side tracking increases the accuracy of acquisition campaign tracking by 20%.
-So there is a business reason, not just a legal reason, to migrate to server-side tracking.
+So, there is a business reason, not just a legal reason, for migrating to server-side tracking.

 3. Set up a server-side tag manager